cenzwong/blog/Ways-to-Interacte-K8s-with-Ezmeral/Readme.md

 # And place it anywhere in your PATH:
 sudo mv ./kubectl-hpecp /usr/local/bin
 ```
-- check kubectl-hpecp is installed correctly
+Check kubectl-hpecp is installed correctly.

 | Command | Screenshot      |
 | ----------- | ----------- |